 Allergen Information:

-These cupcakes are gluten-free, nut-free, soy-free, and there is a dairy-free option by using plant-based butter in place of butter.
+These cupcakes are gluten-free, nut-free, and soy-free, and a dairy-free option uses plant-based butter in place of butter.

 Let me say the gluten free mocha cake version turned out incredible!